 The reality for many of our clients is that they have to survive on just £1 a day.
 This means they cannot afford even the basic necessities.
 They struggle to feed their family and can’t pay for basic healthcare or medicine if they fall ill.

 Since we started our operations in 2002 we have supported over 240,000 women as they work to create opportunities for themselves and their families.
 As a result an estimated 960,000 children in their care have benefited from increased access to healthcare, education and nutrition.
 1.2 million lives in total have been reached.

 Why we work with women

 ‘Women reinvest 90% of every dollar earned into their families’ education, health and nutrition’

-Across sub-Saharan Africa 145 million women are unbanked this means that they are unable to access financial services.
+980 million women are unbanked in sub-Saharan Africa.
 We work exclusively with women because we believe that is the best way to transform the lives of the most people.

 Women bear the brunt of family responsibilities which often makes it more difficult for them to seek employment.
 Providing them with the opportunity to start their own businesses and earn a reliable income allows them to become more financially independent and support their families.
 They are the ones who see their children go hungry or become sick from treatable illnesses and often use their profits for food, basic healthcare and education for their children.

 Eventually, many of our clients will create employment opportunities for others which helps kick start a positive economic cycle in their local communities.

 Loaning to women involves less risk for the charity, they are more likely to repay their loans which means we can go on to help even more women.
 When a repayment is made, we can reuse the money to give a loan to another woman.